richstokes/InfiniChat/README.md

 # InfiniChat

-InfiniChat is a command-line application that simulates conversations between two LLMs running locally using Ollama.
+InfiniChat is a command-line application that simulates conversations between two LLMs.
+It now supports both local Ollama models and OpenAI API models, giving you the flexibility to choose your preferred AI provider.
 Just for fun really - I find it interesting to watch the chats!
 You can have them flesh out ideas, debate things, argue, or just give vague prompts and see what topics they spiral in to.

 <p align="center">
     <img src="https://github.com/richstokes/InfiniChat/blob/main/screenshot.png?raw=true" width="95%" alt="InfiniChat Screenshot">